 Choosing between a skillet and a frying pan is difficult, especially if you are not a professional chef.
 Due to their many similarities, many people are often confused about which cooking appliance to choose for a particular task.
 Nonetheless, differentiating them is easy.

 The most significant difference between them is the shape and the size.
-A griddle is large and rectangular or square, while the frying pan is rounded and smaller in size.
-Several other factors will help you when choosing between a skillet and a frying pan as follows.
+A griddle is large, rectangular, or square, while the frying pan is rounded and smaller.
+Several other factors will help you choose between a skillet and a frying pan, as follows:

-A griddle uses a fast cooking technique like toasting, while the frying pan uses a slow cooking technique like roasting.
+A griddle uses a fast cooking technique like toasting, while a frying pan uses a slow cooking technique like roasting.

 Type Of Cooking

-If you prefer grilling and your meal does not involve lots of stirring, a skillet will serve you well.
+A skillet will serve you well if you prefer grilling and your meal does not involve lots of stirring.
 On the other hand, if your dish involves many individual ingredients, a frying pan will be the best due to its depth.

 Size Of The Meal

-In case you are preparing a meal for many people, the skillet is the perfect match.
-Alternatively, the frying pan is the ideal equipment when cooking for a small group of people.
+The skillet is the perfect match if you are preparing a meal for many people.
+Alternatively, the frying pan is ideal for cooking for a small group of people.

 Mostly used for